Fishing Trip Timing – Fly Fishing Planner and More

 April 1 marks opening day of the general season for many of the waters in the area.
-Because of the snow, access may not be good to some of the rivers, so the Snake, South Fork, Salt and Henry’s Fork are still the main rivers fly fished.
+Because of the snow, access may not be good to some of the rivers.
+The Snake, South Fork, Salt and Henry’s Fork are still the main rivers fly fished.
 We begin guided float fishing trips on the Snake at this time and the fishing is generally good thru most of the month.
 The ice begins to clear off some of the lakes in the area.

 There is good fishing on the Firehole in Yellowstone Park.
-Lewis Lake is generally ice free and fishable by the first week in June.
+Lewis Lake is generally ice-free and fishable by the first week in June.
 Yellowstone Lake opens for fishing on June 15.
 Both of these lakes are usually great fishing when they open.
-The Henry’s Fork is somewhat silty but fishable with nymphs and steamers.
+The Henry’s Fork is somewhat silty but fishable with nymphs and streamers.
 The South Fork is fishable throughout the month but mostly with nymphs and streamers.
 Fishing on many of the lakes remains good throughout the month.

 Runoff on the Green usually ends about the beginning of July and the river becomes fly fishable.
 Prime dry fly fishing on the Green usually begins about the middle of the month.
 The Snake generally clears by early in July and becomes prime dry fly fishing around the end of July.
 The Snake river tributaries generally begin clearing by the beginning of July, depending on the drainage.
 The Salt generally clears by the beginning of the month.
 The salmonfly hatch begins on the South Fork about July 7 and that kicks off the good dry fly fishing.
 Since the South Fork is a tailwater fishery it never really gets silty.